karth707/noSpysHere/README.md

 <b>Application Requirement:</b>
 The main functionality of the web application will have user registration, login, logout, as well as, a message board, with users able to post messages.
-Each user will have a unique “knock sequence” (code = (first4chars(MD5(username))) % 4).
+Each user will have a unique “knock sequence” (sequence = (first4chars(MD5(username))) % 4).
 Once the secret “knock sequence” of URLs is requested by a logged-in session, the application must switch into “secret” mode.
 Everything should remain the same, except now secret messages will be shown and posted.

 Knock-codes: